Welcome to the Red Movement

 To learn more visit:

-While racism, discrimination, and injustice have grown so have modern-day slavery.
-While the world is declared ‘slave free,’ the truth is just the opposite.
-People are still bought and sold in public auctions, forced to sell their bodies for sex, or work in hidden factories or farms under unbearable conditions.
+While systemic racism, institutional discrimination, and injustice have grown so have modern-day slavery.
+The world is declared ‘slave free,’ but the truth is just the opposite.
+People are still bought and sold in public auctions, forced to sell their bodies for sex or work in hidden factories or farms under unbearable conditions.
 Some even toil away on construction sites for the world’s most famous sporting events.

 We can’t wait on governments or non-profits to make a difference.
 The average everyday person has enormous power to right these wrongs in ways that few realize, until now.

-The RED Movement works to push the issue of social justice forward in the aftermath of Black Lives Matter by creating a grassroots, international effort to stop systemic discrimination, modern-day slavery, and the destruction of the planet through awareness, advocacy, and action.
+The Red Movement works to push the issue of social justice forward in the aftermath of the Black Lives Matter Global Protests and the George Floyd tragedy by creating a grassroots, international effort to stop systemic racism, discrimination, modern-day slavery, and the destruction of the planet through awareness, advocacy, and action.

 Look at it this way, if one person buys a product from a company or supports an event that results in the violation of basic human rights or environmental damage nothing happens.